 Start the day at Majestic Cafe

 Majestic Cafe is the perfect place to start your Porto adventures.
 Pick up a coffee and treat so you are well fueled for your first of 2 days in Porto.
-Majestic Cafe is over one hundred years old and is still one of the most beautiful cafes in the world.
+Majestic Cafe is over one hundred years old and is still one of the most beautiful caves in the world.
 It was actually destroyed after World War 2 but reconstructed post-war to restore its beauty.

-The best part about heading to this cafe is that it is rumored to be the cafe where J.K Rowling wrote the first two chapters of Harry Potter!
+The best part about heading to this cafe is that it is rumoured to be the cafe where J.K Rowling wrote the first two chapters of Harry Potter!
 Majestic Cafe still remains a top tourist attraction in Porto that should not be overlooked.

 Igreja Paroquial De Santo Ildefonso

 Porto is full of stunning picturesque churches, therefore, the first attraction on your journey will be one of the most beautiful in the whole city.
 This church is called Igreja Paroquial de Santo Ildefonso.
 It doesn’t exactly roll off the tongue, but you will be awe-struck by this 18th-century beauty.

 The buildings and churches are decorated in a very unique fashion in Porto, where azulejo tiles are the star of the decor.
 This church is decked out with 2000 of these tiles making it look like no other church in the world.
 As a result, this has become one of the most instagramable spots in the city and a must-see attraction during your 2 days in Porto.